awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Js.05.md

      region: "us-west-2",
      endpoint: 'http://localhost:8000',
      // accessKeyId default can be used while using the downloadable version of DynamoDB.
-     // For security reasons, do not store AWS Credentials in your files.
+     // For security reasons, do not store AWS credentials in your files.
 Use Amazon Cognito instead.
      accessKeyId: "fakeMyKeyId",
      // secretAccessKey default can be used while using the downloadable version of DynamoDB.
-     // For security reasons, do not store AWS Credentials in your files.
+     // For security reasons, do not store AWS credentials in your files.
 Use Amazon Cognito instead.
      secretAccessKey: "fakeSecretAccessKey"
    });